 HOW TO REMOVE THE REDUCTIVE WINE FAULT

 The fault, linked to the olfactory descriptors of sulphur and rotten eggs in wine, has its origins in the formation of hydrogen sulphide (H2S).
-Our R&D department has created Desulfin C, a new copper citrate-based stabiliser, which solves the reduced wine fault and is also suitable for the production of organic wine.
+Our R&D department has created Desulfin C, a new copper citrate-based stabiliser, which solves the reductive wine fault.

 THE FORMATION OF SULPHUR COMPOUNDS IN WINE

 Hydrogen sulphide (H2S) is formed both during fermentation as a result of the action of yeasts on sulphur-containing compounds and also due to the absence of oxygen during the aging process.